quinnjo554/Love2d-shootemup/readme.md

 Having a Sprite,SaveManager,Movable, event, and GOLBAL variables help alot with game cohesion.

 So in this project pass paths to objects and init the asset in the class stay consistant

+Not sure how i would do controller support.
+For now just map the up down left right to arrow keys and shoot to z